SebastianMarrero/SAAS-Churn-Analysis-Project/README.md

 ### Churn by Subscription Type
 ![Subscription Type](assets/images/ChurnBySubscriptionType.png)

-- Customers on the Basic plan showed slightly higher churn compared to Premium or Standard tiers.
+- Customers on the Basic plan showed slightly higher churn compared to Premium or Standard plans.
-- More advanced subscriptions (e.g. premium) were associated with higher retention, suggesting a correlation between perceived value and customer satisfcation.
+- More advanced subscriptions (e.g. premium) were associated with higher, albeit insignificant, retention, suggesting at least a slight correlation between perceived value and customer satisfcation.

 ### Churn by Contract Length
 ![Contract Length](assets/images/ChurnByContractLength.png)

-- Customers with Quarterly contracts had slightly higher churn rates, indicating short-term commitments are riskier.
+- Customers with Quarterly contracts had slightly higher churn rates, indicating that short-term commitments are riskier.
 - Annual contracts saw lower churn, supporting the use of longer-term engagement strategies.
-- The monthly subscription attrition data is statistically impossible.
-We'll be creating a binary column that identifies entries with monthly contract lengths to exclude them in the ensuing analysis if it contributes to skewed analysis.
-However, for the sake of documentation, I will leave the skewed data.
+- The monthly subscription attrition data is statistically impossible. the data pre-processing and analysis that ensues creates a binary column that identifies entries with monthly contract lengths to exclude them in the following analysis.
+However, for the sake of documentation, I will leave the skewed data in the visualization.

 ### Tenure by Churn Status (Boxplot)
 ![Tenure Boxplot](assets/images/TenureBoxplot.png)

-- Churned customers had shorter tenure on average compared to retained users.
+- Customers who churned had shorter tenure on average compared to users who did not churn.
-- Most churn occurs early in the customer lifecycle, highlighting onboarding and early engagement as critical.
+- Onboarding and early engagement are critical in retaining customers.

 ### Support Calls by Churn Status
 ![Support Calls](assets/images/SupportCallsBoxplot.png)

-- Users who churned had a noticeably higher volume of support calls.
+- Customers who churned had a noticeably higher volume of support calls.
 - This graph suggests unresolved frustration or poor customer service experience as a leading churn driver.

 ### Last Interaction by Churn Status